veloren/book/src/dl/compiling.md

 git submodule update --init --recursive
 ```

-All of the following commands should be executed from the root directory of the project (usually called `veloren`).
+All of the following commands should be executed from the root directory of the project (usually called `veloren/`).

 ## Nightly Rust

-To switch to the nightly toolchain of Rust only for this repository:
+Veloren depends on the nightly toolchain of Rust.
+To switch to it for this project only:
 ```bash
 rustup override set nightly
 ```

-## Run the server
+## Start the server

 You need to start the server first, because the client needs it to connect to.
 ```bash